Diesel prices jump 56% as Malaysia revamps decades-old fuel subsidies

 The price hike will not apply to Malaysian states on Borneo island and eligible logistic vehicles, he said.
 Lower prices previously set for fishermen and a wide fleet of land public transport vehicles such as school buses, taxis and ambulances will also remain unchanged.

-Despite the hike, Amir said Malaysia’s diesel price remains among the lowest in Southeast Asia.
+Despite the hike, Amir said Malaysia’s diesel price remains the second lowest in Southeast Asia, after Brunei.
 Diesel costs 8.79 ringgit ($1.86) a liter in neighboring Singapore and more than 4 ringgit ($0.86) in most other regional countries.
+It is heavily subsidized at 1.09 ringgit ($0.23) in oil-rich Brunei

 Amir said the targeted subsidies will help cut the fiscal deficit, with the government expected to save at least four billion ringgit ($850 million) annually.
 Malaysia's diesel subsidy bill surged from 1.4 billion ringgit ($300 million) in 2019 to 14.3 billion ringgit ($3 billion) last year.